pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 What about hash tables?
 -----------------------

-But wait, the article must have something to do with hash tables and hash codes.
-What do they have to do with Life?
+But wait, this article must have something to do with hash tables and hash codes.
+In which way are they relevant to Life?

-There are two major classes of Life algorithms.
-The matrix-based ones (such as my previous experiments) keep a part of the universe as a matrix (possibly considered wrapped-around, as in the examples above).
+There are two major classes of Life programs.
+The matrix-based ones, such as those in my previous experiments, store a part of the universe as a matrix (possibly considered toroidal array, as in the examples above).
 The entire matrix is re-calculated on each step.
-These algorithms are very easy to implement but have two disadvantages.
+These programs are very simple but have two disadvantages.
-Firstly, they are limited by the size of a matrix, and Life structures are known to be able to grow indefinitely (for example, to spawn mentioned gliders).
-This means the programs can only produce approximate results, such as the result we saw for R-pentamino above.
-Secondly, most Life colonies contain much fewer cells than the entire matrix, so it should be much faster to keep track of the occupied cells in some sort of a data structure and only process those.
+Firstly, they are limited by the size of the matrix, and Life structures are known to be able to grow indefinitely (for example, by spawning gliders).
+This means such programs can only produce approximate results, such as the result we saw for R-pentamino above.
+Secondly, most Life colonies contain much fewer live cells than there're squares in the matrix, which suggests a way of improving speed -- to keep track of the occupied cells in some sort of a data structure and only process those.
 This is the second class of Life programs.
 Very sophisticated data structures have been used for Life simulation, some with extraordinary performance.
 For instance, the [HashLife](http://en.wikipedia.org/wiki/Hashlife) approach makes use of identifying repeating patterns both in space and time, with great results.

 I want to do something much simpler than HashLife --  use the data structure that is readily available in **Java** -- the `HashMap`
 (and its buddy `HashSet`).
 This has additional advantage that a hash map is a very common data structure in typical **Java** programs.
-It will help if we learn something about it in the process.
+Learning something about it may prove useful in general programming practice.

 The timing results, however, won't be directly comparable with my old results, since the algorithms are different.
 I'll try the matrix approach later, too.